-8. Use the class data in question 7 to find the average number of rolls for a game of craps (remember that each value in the table above represents 36 games, not 1).

-9. Upper level mathematics can be used to determine the actual marginal distribution for the final result of a game of craps is that you will win 49.29% of the time and lose 50.71% of the time.
+- 8. Use the class data in question 7 to find the average number of rolls for a game of craps (remember that each value in the table above represents 36 games, not 1). - 9.
+Upper level mathematics can be used to determine the actual marginal distribution for the final result of a game of craps is that you will win 49.29% of the time and lose 50.71% of the time.
 Look at the results and compare them to your results in question 4.
-Talk about how close your results are to the actual values.
+Write about how close your results are to the actual values.

-10. The average length of a game (found using upper level mathematics) is 3.37575... rolls.
+10. The theoretical average length of a game is 3.375 rolls.
 Compare this result to the your results from question 5 and the classes' results from question 8.
 Who is closer?